Recipe Overview

 - Butter: Use good-quality unsalted butter for these cookies.
 Make sure it’s softened or at room temperature.

-- Powdered Sugar (Confectioner’s Sugar): Because this sugar is so fine, the cookies just melt in your mouth.
+- Powdered sugar (confectioner’s sugar): Because this sugar is so fine, the cookies just melt in your mouth.

 How To Make Peppermint Shortbread Cookies

+Make dough.
 Using a stand mixer with the paddle attachment, cream the butter, powdered sugar, salt, and vanilla until creamy and smooth.
 Add the flour and mix just until blended.
 Fold in the peppermint chips.

+Form dough log.
 On a sheet of parchment paper or waxed paper, form a nice even log, about 12 to 14 inches long (or two logs, 6 to 7 inches long).
 Wrap the paper around the dough and freeze it for thirty minutes.

+Bake.
 Meanwhile, get your oven preheating.
 After thirty minutes, remove the dough log from the freezer, unwrap it, and slice it into quarter-inch slices.
 Arrange the slices on a baking sheet and bake them.

 More Slice and Bake Cookies